Indore: Religion

-Majority of the population are Hindus (80.18%), followed by significant populations of Muslims (14.09%) and Jains (3.25%).
+As of 2011, the majority of the population are Hindus (80.18%), followed by significant populations of Muslims (14.09%) and Jains (3.25%).

 Languages

-Hindi is the official language of Indore city, it is spoken by a majority of the population.
-A number of Hindi dialects such as Malvi, Nimadi and Bundeli are spoken in decent numbers.
+Hindi is the official language of Indore city, it is spoken by over 80% of the population as their first language.
+A number of Hindi dialects such as Malvi, Nimadi and Bundeli are spoken in decent numbers by migrants from rural areas.

-Other languages with substantial number of speakers include Marathi, Urdu, Sindhi, Gujarati, Punjabi and Bengali.
+Of non-Hindi languages, the Marathi community has a sizeable presence (5%) from Maratha rule.
+Urdu is mostly spoken by the Muslim community.
+Sindhis, who are mostly traders, came as Partition refugees while the Gujaratis form a trading community.
+There is a small Punjabi Sikh community as well.

 According to 2012 figures, around 6,000 Pakistani Hindu migrants live in the city (out of a total 10,000 in the state).

 Government and politics

 Civic administration

 Indore has a city government, or municipality, with a mayor-council form of government.
 In 1870, the first municipality was constituted in Indore.
 Bakshi Khuman Singh (Commander In Chief) of Holkar State Army was appointed as chairman.
 Indore municipality became the first city to have an elected municipal government responsible for the welfare and growth of the city.
-In the year 1956, during the reorganisation of states, Indore was included in Madhya Pradesh, and later that same year, was declared a municipal corporation.
+In 1956, during the reorganisation of states, Indore was included in Madhya Pradesh, and later that same year, was declared a municipal corporation.

 Indore Municipal Corporation (IMC) is spread over an area of 269 square km.
 The Indore Municipal Corporation (IMC) is a unicameral body consisting of 69 Council members whose districts are divided into 12 zones and these zones had been further divided into 69 wards defined by geographic population boundaries.
 In 2014, 29 villages were added into the fold of the municipality.
 In 2015, 23 more villages were added.
 After these inclusions, the number of wards went up to 85, and zones 19.

 The mayor and councillors are elected to five-year terms.
 The municipal or local elections to Indore Municipal Corporation were last held in 2015.
 The next elections were to be held early in 2020, but as per a report from February 2020, these have not happened, although preparation of voter rolls and ward reservation happened later in July.
 The elected wing of the city government is headed by the Mayor and the incumbent Mayor is Pushya Mitra Bhargava.
 As per a report from the Free Press Journal, Indore was notified in 2018 for not having constituted ward committees.
 The executive wing is headed by Pratibha Pal, the municipal commissioner of Indore, who is also the first female commissioner of the city.

 On 8 May 2020, the budget for of ₹ 4,763 crore for 2020–21 was approved for the civic body.
 Major sources of revenue for the municipality include collection of property tax, water tax, rent.